skupperproject/skewer/README.md

     generate            Generate README.md from the data in skewer.yaml render              Render README.html from the data in skewer.yaml clean               Clean up the source tree
-    run                 Run the example steps using Minikube run-external        Run the example steps with user-provided kubeconfigs demo                Run the example steps and pause before cleaning up test                Test README generation and run the steps on Minikube update-skewer       Update the embedded Skewer repo and GitHub workflow
+    run                 Run the example steps
+    demo                Run the example steps and pause for a demo before cleaning up test                Test README generation and run the steps update-skewer       Update the embedded Skewer repo and GitHub workflow
 ~~~